Israel Defense Forces: Uniforms

 The service uniform for all ground forces personnel is olive green; navy and air force uniforms are beige/tan (also once worn by the ground forces).
-The uniforms consist of a two-pocket shirt, combat trousers, sweater, jacket or blouse, and shoes or boots.
+The uniforms consist of a two-pocket button up shirt, combat trousers, sweater, jacket or blouse, and shoes or boots.
 The navy also has an all-white dress uniform.
 The green fatigues are the same for winter and summer and heavy winter gear is issued as needed.
 Women's dress parallels the men's but may substitute a skirt for trousers and a blouse for a shirt.

 Headgear included a service cap for dress and semi-dress and a field cap or "Kova raful" bush hat worn with fatigues.
 Many IDF personnel once wore the tembel as a field hat.
 IDF personnel generally wear berets instead of the service cap and there are many beret colours issued to IDF personnel.
 Paratroopers are issued a maroon beret, Golani brown, Givati purple, Nahal lime green, Kfir camouflage, Combat Engineers grey, navy blue for IDF Naval and dark grey for IDF Air Force personnel.

 In combat uniforms, the Orlite helmet has replaced the British Brodie helmet Mark II/Mark III, RAC Mk II modified helmet with chin web jump harness (used by paratroopers and similar to the HSAT Mk II/Mk III paratrooper helmets), US M1 helmet, and French Modèle 1951 helmet – previously worn by Israeli infantry and airborne troops from the late 1940s to the mid-1970s and early 1980s.

-Some corps or units have small variations in their uniforms – for instance, military police wear a white belt and police hat, Naval personnel have dress whites for parades, paratroopers are issued a four pocket tunic (yarkit/yerkit) worn untucked with a pistol belt cinched tight around the waist over the shirt.
+Some corps or units have small variations in their uniforms – for instance, military police wear a white stable belt and police hat, Naval personnel have dress whites for parades, paratroopers are issued a four pocket tunic (yarkit/yerkit) worn untucked with a pistol belt cinched tight around the waist over the shirt.
 The IDF Air Corps has a dress uniform consisting of a pale blue shirt with dark blue trousers.

 Most IDF soldiers are issued black leather combat boots, certain units issue reddish-brown leather boots for historical reasons — the paratroopers, combat medics, Nahal and Kfir Brigades, as well as some Special Forces units (Sayeret Matkal, Oketz, Duvdevan, Maglan, and the Counter-Terror School).
 Women were also formerly issued sandals, but this practice has ceased.